dima666Sik/Get-takes-up-size-of-Java-objects-in-memory/README.md

 ## Usage

-1. I recommended u to clone my project from the GitHub.
+1. I would you recommended to clone my project from the GitHub.
    <br> If u wanna do this please use this command:

 ```md